moelholm/moelholm.github.io/_posts/2016-11-09-spring-boot-controlling-timezones-with-hibernate.md

 ### Solution 2: Configuring Hibernate to control the timezone
 The previous solution is like solving the problem with a bazooka.
 Luckily, Vlad Mihalcea recently updated Hibernate itself to support this usecase.
 Even better:
-<blockquote>The Hibernate specific configuration solution is a much more powerful solution</blockquote>
+<blockquote class="blockquote">The Hibernate specific configuration solution is a much more powerful solution</blockquote>
 It is more powerful because you can choose to configure a specific `SessionFactory` (think JPA `EntityManagerFactory`) and even a specific `Session` (think JPA `EntityManager`).
 What a fantastic update!
 Find more details in Vlad Mihalcea's post [1].

 I have prepared a working Spring Boot example <a href="https://github.com/nickymoelholm/smallexamples/tree/master/springboot-hibernate-timezones" target="_blank">on GitHub</a> - consult that to see the code in its entirety and true surroundings.
 These are the 2 steps you need to complete...